 China Telecom started testing 5G in six cities including Xiong’an, Shenzhen, Shanghai, Suzhou, Chengdu and Lanzhou in a view to test 5G in 12 cities in the end.

 The South Korean carriers agreed mid-2018 to build single 5G network to save money and time.
-The government sees a 5G common launch in March 2019.
+5G services were jointly launched by the three MNOs on April 3rd, 2019.

 KDDI has also performed 5G trials, mainly with Ericsson and Samsung Electronics.
 Between September 2017 and March 2018, KDDI and Ericsson tested a PoC in the 4.5 GHz frequency band in a many cities across Japan.